PyFixate/Fixate/README.md

 ## Running the tests
 In general, it is recommended to run the "core" set of tests.
 The "drivers" test have a number of dependencies that are not required by default.
 Tests run using unittest.
 Navigate to the test/core directory and execute "python -m unittest".

+## Modifying the Qt QUI

+The Qt GUI base file is created using Qt Designer under Mingw32 If you'd like to make changes, use pyuic5 to build the layout file, with the command:

+pyuic5 fixateGUI.ui -o layout.py

 ## Contributing

 Contributions are welcome.
 Get in touch or create a new pull request.